 Most people argue about the right time to go to a doctor when Zika infects your body.
-As a general rule, you should see your doctor when you believe or suspect a family member or yourself have ZIka virus infection.
+As a general rule, you should see your doctor when you believe or suspect a family member or yourself have Zika virus infection.
 This also includes the instance if you have recently traveled to an area with infection.
 There are certain tests that are to be gone through.
 The CDC or disease control and prevention regulate these tests and consider them mandatory.

-The tests help diagnose diseases such as dengue viruses as well which as also mosquito infections.
+The tests help diagnose diseases such as dengue viruses as well which also mosquito infections.
 This makes us wonder about the diagnosis of Zika.
 Let us know about it in detail next:

 The diagnosis begins if you are experiencing any signs or symptoms including Zika virus fever.
-These usually include suspects in areas where Zika outbreak is common.
+These usually include suspects in areas where the Zika outbreak is common.
 Various laboratory tests are used to confirm the virus infection.
 These tests include testing

-Infection with Zika virus may be suspected based on symptoms of persons living in or visiting areas with Zika virus transmission and/or Aedes mosquito vectors.
+Infection with the Zika virus may be suspected based on symptoms of persons living in or visiting areas with Zika virus transmission and/or Aedes mosquito vectors.
 A diagnosis of Zika virus infection can only be confirmed by laboratory tests of blood or other body fluids, such as urine or semen.